What Is the Child Allowance?

 The allowance is paid on the 1st of each month directly to the mother's bank account by default, though families can request it be deposited to the father's account or a joint account.
 It continues until each child turns 18.

 The child allowance amount varies based on the number of children in the family.
-Bituach Leumi periodically adjusts these figures for inflation.
-As of 2025, the approximate monthly amounts are:
+Bituach Leumi periodically adjusts these figures for inflation (the amounts were frozen in 2025 and rose with the consumer price index in 2026).
+As of 2026, the monthly amounts are tiered:

-- Fifth child and beyond: NIS 159/month each
+- Fifth child and beyond: NIS 173/month each

-Total monthly examples: a family with two children receives approximately NIS 318/month; a family with four children receives approximately NIS 636/month.
+Total monthly examples: a family with two children receives approximately NIS 392/month (NIS 173 + NIS 219); a family with four children receives approximately NIS 830/month (NIS 173 + NIS 219 × 3).
 These amounts are modest, but over 18 years they add up to a meaningful sum, especially when invested wisely.

 To receive the child allowance, you must meet these criteria: